 Shin pain generally involves one or more of three pathological processes.
 Bone Stress; Inflammation; Raised intracompartment pressure.
-These three abnormalities can usually be distinguished on the basis of history examination and investigation, all of which your podiatrist can help you with.
+These three abnormalities can usually be distinguished on the basis of history examination and investigation. all of which you podiatrist can help you with.
 It is important to remember that two or three of these conditions may exist together.

-One of the major causes of all three injuries is abnormal biomechanics, which is where we as podiatrist come to the forefront of treatment.
+On of the majors causes of all three injuries is abnormal biomechanics, which is were we as podiatrist come to the forefront of treatment.
 Shin pain occurs in athletes with both extremes of foot type.
 A rigid, high arched foot has limited shock attenuation, thus increasing the impact pressure on the bone.

 Tight calf muscles, which commonly occur as a result of hard training, will restrict ankle dorsiflexion and increase tendency for excessive pronation, leading to increased rotation of the tibia.